King Fahd's Fountain: Overview

-King Fahd's Fountain is listed in Guinness World Records as the highest water fountain in the world.
+The base of the fountain is shaped like a large mabkhara, and King Fahd’s Fountain is listed in the Guinness World Records as the tallest water fountain in the world.

 The fountain is visible throughout the vicinity of Jeddah.
 The water ejected can reach a speed of 375 km/h and its airborne mass can exceed 18 ST. The fountain uses saltwater taken from the Red Sea instead of freshwater.
 Over 500 LED spotlights illuminate the fountain at night.